ththugues44/Setup-Guide/signal-android/README.md

 ```

 5. update `UNIDENTIFIED_SENDER_TRUST_ROOT` (value is Public Key from when creating UnidentifiedDelivery of server’s config.yml)

-6. Comment out `distributionSha256Sum` on `gradle/wrapper/gradle-wrapper.properties`
-    ```
-    distributionBase=GRADLE_USER_HOME
-    distributionPath=wrapper/dists
-    # distributionSha256Sum=027fdd265d277bae65a0d349b6b8da02135b0b8e14ba891e26281fa877fe37a2
-    distributionUrl=https\://services.gradle.org/distributions/gradle-5.6.2-all.zip
-    zipStoreBase=GRADLE_USER_HOME
-    zipStorePath=wrapper/dists
-    ```
-7. Download `google-service.json` from Firebase, put it inside `app/`.
+6. Download `google-service.json` from Firebase, put it inside `app/`.

-8. Update `app/src/main/res/values/firebase_messaging.xml` according to value from `google-service.json`
+7. Update `app/src/main/res/values/firebase_messaging.xml` according to value from `google-service.json`*

-9. Update `ATTACHMENT_DOWNLOAD_PATH` and `ATTACHMENT_UPLOAD_PATH` in `libsignal/service/src/main/java/org/whispersystems/signalservice/internal/push/PushServiceSocket.java` by deleting ‘attachments/‘ so attachment will be uploaded in root ( / ).
+8. Update `ATTACHMENT_DOWNLOAD_PATH` and `ATTACHMENT_UPLOAD_PATH` in `libsignal/service/src/main/java/org/whispersystems/signalservice/internal/push/PushServiceSocket.java` by deleting ‘attachments/‘ so attachment will be uploaded in root ( / ).
 If you don't want the attachments to be uploaded to root bucket, check the FAQ part of this guide.

-10. Sync your project then build.
+9. Sync your project then build.

 ## Custom Server

 Change `app/build.gradle` to use your server.
 Always use https and without trailing slash on the url.
 ```
 // app/build.gradle